chaelir/cbioportal-docker/README.md

 [Notes for non-Linux systems](docs/notes-for-non-linux.md)

 ## Usage instructions ##

+This guide supercedes the original Hyve guide if you are using the branch by chaelir

 ### Step 1 - Setup network ###
 Create a network in order for the cBioPortal container and mysql database to communicate.